 Winterlude has come to Ottawa, so everything has started melting (keeping with the Ottawa tradition).
 We should rename Winter, Winterlude and we could save a fortune on snow removal.

-Marijuana may not be a huge cash crop, but Cauliflower sure seems to be a wallet buster these days in terms of prices, as we saw in Food Prices up 4.1% for 2015
+Marijuana may not be a huge cash crop.
+However, Cauliflower sure seems to be a wallet buster these days in terms of prices.
+We saw this in Food Prices up 4.1% for 2015

 Was I making up this whole Bimodal Financial Planning thing?
-Kind of, I was mostly stealing a concept that the Gartner Group is espousing for Information Technology groups, but I feel it might catch on in the financial world was well.
+Kind of.
+I was mostly stealing a concept that the Gartner Group is espousing for Information Technology groups.
+However, I feel it might catch on in the financial world as well.

 A Topical Tweet